DockerLyon/community/README.md

 Welcome to the DockerLyon Community repository.

-You will here everything related to how we run our Local Community.
+You will find here everything related to how we run our local community.

 Community Leaders, speakers, events organization ....

 You will finally found here how to contribute to your Docker Community.

-We'll update this repository on a regular basis so you can follow how we grow and run our Local Community.
+We'll update this repository on a regular basis